Resources

 General Policies

-Is there a resident’s handbook that you could read before signing your lease?
-Property management companies that have well-defined resident policies tend to often also be highly responsive landlords, when there are issues that arise.
+Can you read a resident’s handbook before signing your lease?
+Property management companies with well-defined resident policies tend to be highly responsive landlords when issues arise.

 Utilities and Rent Inclusions